An infinite family of non-cyclic 1-cylinder pillowcase-tiled surfaces: Background

 \begin{proof} Let $X$ be a PTS specified by $(a,b,c) \in \Sym(n)^3/\Sym(n)$.
-We may name the monodromy loops of the pillowcase such that $\gamma_a\gamma_b$ is the core curve of the horizontal cylinder.
-A horizontal cylinder on $X$ must project to the horizontal cylinder on the pillowcase.
-So the preimage of $\gamma_a\gamma_b$ is the union of the core curves of the horizontal cylinders on $X$.
-The permutation $ab$ describes the way the lift of $\gamma_a\gamma_b$ permutes the lifts of the basepoint.
-This permutation is an $n$-cycle if and only if $X$ has one horizontal cylinder. \end{proof}
+We may name the generators of $\pi_1(Y-Z,y)$ as in Figure \ref{pillowcase}, which makes $\gamma_a\gamma_b$ the core curve of the horizontal cylinder of $Y$.
+A horizontal cylinder on $X$ must project to the horizontal cylinder on $Y$.
+So the preimage in $X$ of $\gamma_a\gamma_b$ is the union of the core curves of the horizontal cylinders of $X$.
+As in Lemma \ref{PTS}, the permutation $ab$ describes the way the monodromy action of $\gamma_a\gamma_b$ permutes the fibers $p^{-1}(y)$.
+Since the lift of $\gamma_a\gamma_b$ is a union of core curves of horizontal cylinders, the permutation $ab$ is an $n$-cycle if and only if $X$ has one horizontal cylinder. \end{proof}

-Since the pillowcase has non-trivial translation automorphisms, we choose an action of $\sl2z$ that fixes the branch point circled by $\gamma_d$ as in Figure \ref{pillowcase}.
+Since the pillowcase has non-trivial translation automorphisms, we choose an action of $\sl2z$ that fixes the branch point encircled by $\gamma_d$ as in Figure \ref{pillowcase}.
 With this choice it turns out that the action of $\sl2z$ on the stratum restricts to a well defined action on the set of PTS's.
 A priori all we know is that the action of $A \in \sl2z$ fixes the pillowcase while sending a PTS $X$ to some other surface $X'$ in the same stratum.
 Letting $p: X \ra Y$ be the branched covering map, we can define a map $p' = ApA^{-1}$ from $X' \ra Y$.
 This is a conformal map, so $p'$ is in fact a translation surface covering map, and $X'$ is a PTS.